BBVA/kapow/docs/source/concepts/request_life_cycle.rst

 - ``kapow set /response/...``

 These commands use the aforementioned environment variables to read data from the user request and to write the response.
 They accept data either as arguments or from ``stdin``.

 4. exit
 -------

 The shell dies.
+Long live the shell!

 5. response
 -----------

 ``kapow`` finalizes the original request.
+Enjoy your banana now.

 .. todo::